johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img src="/assets/images/diagrams/cs-type-rules-lambda-application.png"></img>
 </div>

 _t-app_ is the type rule for lambda applications, eg. `(-> true) false`.
-The premise says that if the lambda term `λt` on the left has the type `X -> T` and the term on the right as second type `T` the conclusion is that the application will have the result type of the lambda term.
+The premise says that if the lambda term `λt` on the left has the type `X -> T` the conclusion is that the application will have the result type of the lambda term.
 Again, the type of an application, like invocation, is only concerned with the type of the *first* lambda's subterm `t` and it ignores the argument that it consumes.

 ## Type Rule Stacking